-6. Verify the Integrity of Destiny 2: Lightfall Game Files
+6. Verify the Integrity of Destiny 2: Lightfall’s Game Files.

-The game files can either get corrupted or removed by the anti-virus after it mistakenly takes them as viruses.
-This results in lagging and FPS fluctuations in the game.
-However, you can recover lost files very easily through Steam.
+The game files can either become corrupted or be removed by the anti-virus program after it mistakenly identifies them as viruses.
+This results in lagging and FPS fluctuations within the game.
+However, you can easily recover lost files through Steam.
 If you don’t know how to verify the integrity of game files, follow the procedure below.